 4. Brings you back to your own identity

 However, it’s good to take some time and remember who you are as a person outside of being a mother.
 What you like to do, what you don’t like to do.
-Time to find your passions and time to do the things you love that there aren’t enough hours in the day for.
-Here’s my list of hobbies for stay at home moms or hobbies for the non-crafty.
+Time to find remember passions and time to do the things you love that there aren’t enough hours in the day for.

 5. It’s for catching up too